Artificial Intelligence Solves Problems We Don’t Have

-Alexander Brentler is a contributing editor to the German-language edition of Jacobin.
+Alexander Brentler is an editor of the German-language edition of Jacobin.

 After a catastrophic defeat in last Sunday’s general election, Germany’s socialist party Die Linke faces a choice: return to its working-class roots or face political irrelevance.